primenumberhater666/BetterBlackjack/README.md

     - Late Surrender is permitted in all circumstances (LS)
     - Insurance and even money permitted
     - Split up to infinite hands (Note: The EV difference between infinite splits and 4 splits max is < 0.002%, and therefore was omitted in the design.)
-    - European No Hole Card (ENHC) variant - Dealer does not take an upcard, but all non-original bets are refunded in the case of a dealer blackjack.
+    - European No Hole Card (ENHC) variant - Dealer does not take a hole card, but all non-original bets are refunded in the case of a dealer blackjack.
 (OBO)

 * Counting System
     - The simulator uses the Hi-Lo count system, where low value cards (2-6) add one to the count, while high value cards (10-A) subtract one from the count.